viamrobotics/docs/docs/components/encoder/_index.md

 To use an encoder, you need to add it to your machine's configuration.

-Go to your machine's **CONFIGURE** page, and add a model that supports your sensor.
+Go to your machine's **CONFIGURE** page, and add a model that supports your encoder.

-The following list shows the available sensor models.
+The following list shows the available encoder models.
 For additional configuration information, click on the model name:

 {{< tabs >}}